Tuesday 23 February 2021

 16) E. C. Tubb: The Space Born is not the best Tubb for a major SF rediscovery series.
 If I had read only this one story by him I would not have thought him to be terribly special.
 It is his version of Orphans of the Sky.
 Still, I like Tubb a lot, and he is a great pulp action writer.
 The books for this author are still being read.
 A list of keepers will be forthcoming when I have completed reading his stories.

 17) Jack Williamson: The Humanoids is a hard-hitting look at where technology may be taking us, as androids, fitted with resources to prevent humans from coming to any harm, lead to a disastrous life for people, who are not allowed to do anything dangerous to body or mind.
 Things like sex are forbidden, as well as creating art, music, and literature, all of which may cause depression, anxiety, or uncertainty.
 A stunning read.
 There is also a sequel.
-The books for this author are still being read.
-A list of keepers will be forthcoming when I have completed reading his stories.
+The books for this author are now all read.
+A list of keepers will be forthcoming.

 18) Edgar Pangborn: The Judgment of Eve is the 2nd book by Pangborn reprinted in the Avon/Equinox Rediscovery Series.
 It is a novel of adventure, but also an inward looking one, as three men are sent off to seek the answer to a woman's riddle, namely to discover what love is.
 Essential reading.
 See the list of Pangborn keepers remaining on my bookshelf, listed under book #12, above.